10se1ucgo/escapists-map-tools/README.md

 # README #

+I made this while I was learning how to program, so this code is about 95% garbage.
+I would recommend staying away from it.
+I have a better version written in C# that I'll put up soon.

 ### Escapists Map Tools ###

 This is a tool I quickly whipped up for personal use that can